Fuji Mountain Guides

 How many trails are there on Mt.
 Fuji?

 There are four different trails leading up to the summit of Mt.
 Fuji, each starting from its own separate 5th station.
-The Subashiri, Fujinomiya and Gotenba trails are on the Shizuoka side of Mt.
-Fuji with the Yoshida trail being on the Yamanashi side.
-Very often you will hear just the words, 'Mt.
-Fuji 5th station', without a specific trail defined.
+The Subashiri, Fujinomiya, and Gotemba trails are on the Shizuoka side of Mt.
+Fuji while the Yoshida trail is on the Yamanashi side.
+Very often you will hear just the words "Mt.
+Fuji 5th station" without a specific trail defined.
 This can be confusing, seeing as there is more than one 5th station on Mt.
 Fuji.
-Please be aware that, 'Mt.
-Fuji 5th station', is primarily used in reference to the Kawaguchi-ko 5th station.
-The Kawaguchi-ko 5th station is the largest, most developed 5th station on Mt.
+Please be aware that "Mt.
+Fuji 5th station" is primarily used in reference to the Kawaguchi-ko 5th station, which is the largest, most developed 5th station on Mt.
 Fuji and is connected to the Yoshida trail.
-Fuji Mountain Guides conducts its tours on the Subashiri trail, while some times descending using the Yoshida trail.
+Fuji Mountain Guides conducts its tours on the Subashiri trail while sometimes descending using the Yoshida trail.

 How difficult is the climb?

 Do not believe the blogs that say Mt.
 Fuji is an easy climb.
-Make no mistake; at 3776m/12,388ft the climb up Mt.
+Make no mistake: at 3776 m/12,388 ft, the climb up Mt.
 Fuji is characterized by serious elevation gain, rapidly changing extreme weather, steep inclines, and long switchbacks.

 Is going up or coming down Mt.
 Fuji more difficult?